 LK-99: Six Weeks That Showed How Physics Works

 On July 22, 2023, a Korean preprint claimed that LK-99 — a copper-doped lead apatite — was a room-temperature, ambient-pressure superconductor.
-Within six weeks, the claim was definitively falsified.
+Within six weeks, converging null results and impurity studies had rejected the claim.
 The episode is more interesting for what it revealed about the sociology of science than for the compound itself: how a global community self-corrected at extraordinary speed, and how the media managed to fail at conveying uncertainty despite watching it happen in real time.

-9 October 2023 · 18 min · Sebastian Spicker
+9 October 2023 · 15 min · Sebastian Spicker

 Why Universities Need Their Own YouTube